Integer#**(large) warns "in a**b, b may be too big" and return Infinity

 See the script attached for some details and a (nonsense) implementation Integer#int_pow method which show it is possible to get better results.

-Updated by mame (Yusuke Endoh) almost 12 years ago
+Updated by mame (Yusuke Endoh) about 12 years ago

 - Target version changed from 1.9.2 to 2.0.0